VasudevanS1906/Fine-Tuning-Roberta-Model-for-detecting-AI-generated-text-in-College-Admission-Essays/README.md

 # How it Works
 Our system takes a complete approach to AI-generated text detection.

-Data Preprocessing: To improve our model's accuracy, we clean and preprocess textual data by removing noise and extraneous information.
+**Data Preprocessing**: To improve our model's accuracy, we clean and preprocess textual data by removing noise and extraneous information.

-RoBERTa Tokenization: Using the RoBERTa tokenizer, we encode the preprocessed text and prepare it for use in our detection model.
+**RoBERTa Tokenization**: Using the RoBERTa tokenizer, we encode the preprocessed text and prepare it for use in our detection model.

-Model Training: Using a RoBERTa-based sequence classification model, we train the system to accurately identify between authentic and AI-generated text.
+**Model Training**: Using a RoBERTa-based sequence classification model, we train the system to accurately identify between authentic and AI-generated text.

-Predictions: Once trained, the model makes predictions about test data, identifying prospective AI-generated content segments.
+**Predictions**: Once trained, the model makes predictions about test data, identifying prospective AI-generated content segments.

-Result Analysis: The findings are saved in a CSV file, which allows users to study and analyse the discovered segments, as well as their confidence points
+**Result Analysis**: The findings are saved in a CSV file, which allows users to study and analyse the discovered segments, as well as their confidence points

 # Installation
 To use our Roberta model for AI-Generated Text Detection, just follow these steps: